Data Migration

 In building your approach to digital transformation, one key topic always arises – how are we going to move the data?
 There have been many approaches over the years, and for as long as migrating data has been around, Excel has sat at the heart of it.
 As technology developed, the concept of ETL (Extract, Transform and Load) arrived to offer a smoother (on the surface at least) method of getting data out of a legacy system and onto the new platform; however, there’s always been a problem – an Excel/ DIY approach using solely ETL technology works if the source landscape or data construction is complex.

-In our experience at Syniti, we’ve seen many consequences from ETL/Excel projects over the years and witnessed the costly ramifications that it brought businesses.
+At Syniti, we’ve seen many consequences from ETL/Excel projects over the years and witnessed the costly ramifications that it brought businesses.
 The reason the majority of these enterprises got into trouble is that they failed to understand the risks of the approach.
-There are plenty of ETL tools available so we won’t go into the specifics of any one of them, but what I’ll seek to do here in this blog is to analyze the general risks of an ETL/Excel approach.
+There are plenty of ETL tools available so we won’t go into the specifics of any one of them, but let's analyze the general risks of an ETL/Excel approach.

 Expansive Project Teams, working in harmful silos